xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

     }
 ```

-`Type` and `Machine` are just enums encoding meaning in the Rust typesystem:
+`Type` and `Machine` are just enums encoding meaning in the Rust type system:

 ```rust
 /// This member identifies the object file type.